 - An HDB resale flat of any size anywhere in Singapore (no income ceiling)

 *Foreigners are not allowed to buy HDB flats in Singapore, only private condominiums.
-Singapore Permanent Residents (SPRs) can buy HDB resale flats, on certain conditions.Quick Guide to HDB BTO and Resale Grants for Singles]
+Singapore Permanent Residents (SPRs) are also not allowed to buy an HDB flat as a single.
+Only Singapore PR heterosexual couples (and their family members) can buy HDB resale flats.

-- Trust over an HDB flat is prohibited and is null and void without the written consent of HDB (under sections 51(8) and (9) of the Housing and Development Act)
+- Trust over an HDB flat is prohibited and is null and void without the written consent of HDB (under sections 58 (9) to (11) of the Housing and Development Act)

 - It does not matter that you may have gotten a trust document drawn up by a lawyer — it is not recognised in court unless HDB had given its written consent